Nasal Valve Collapse – LATERA

 - Improved breathing capability through the nose

-- Decrease sensation of congestion
+- Decrease the sensation of congestion

 - Better quality sleep due to improved air flow